Anthrobotics/anthro-docs/docs/contribution-guide.md

 As our team grows, we will look at offering permanent / full-time job positions on our team for various roles.

 *Note: Roles and position descriptions will be updated on a rolling basis.
-If you see a role that you think is missing, let us know! :)*
+If you see a role or task that you think is missing, let us know! :)*

 ## Robotics Development